johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

   });
 ```
   * Assign values to the variables as prompted in the script.
-  * just paste the appropriate information into each **let** statement near the top of the script.
+  * Just paste the appropriate information into each **let** statement near the top of the script.
   * You will find all the information you need in the previous scripts that you have made.
-  * Save the modified script under the recommended name of `a0-b0-a1.js`
+  * Save the modified script as `a0-b0-a1.js`
     * You could of course name the script whatever you want but this name helps you remember what the script is for.
-  * And finally run the saved script at the BASH console as we have done with the previous scripts.
+  * And finally run the saved script at the BASH console as we have done with previous scripts.
     * Open the BASH console.
     * cd into the **Console-Wallet** directory,
     * And execute the folowing line of code:
     * `node a0-b0-a1.js`
   * The console will output an enormously long string of characters surounded by brackets like these **[]**
-  * The output at the console is your signed transaction bundle.
+  * **The output at the console is your signed transaction bundle.**
-  * Copy the
+  * Copy the output (the brackets and everything between them) onto the clipboard.
+  * Now using your favorite text editor,